UNIVERSE-HPC/course-material/high_performance_computing/parallel_computers/01_basics.md

 You might think the answer is obvious: surely two CPU-cores will run my computer program twice as fast as a single CPU-core?
 Well, it may not be apparent until we cover how to parallelise a calculation later, but it turns out that this is not the case.
 It usually requires manual intervention to enable a computer program to take advantage of multiple CPU-cores.
 Although this is possible to do, it certainly wouldn’t have been the case back in 2005 when multicore CPUs first became commonplace.

-So what is the advantage for a normal user who is not running parallel programs?
-We call these serial programs.
+What advantages do multicore processors offer to users running programs that don’t utilize parallel computing?
+Such programs, operating on a single CPU-core, are called serial programs.

 ### Operating Systems

+As a user, you don’t directly assign programs to specific CPU-cores.
-The important point is that, as a user, you don’t actually say please run this program on that CPU-core.
-There is a piece of software that sits between you and the hardware, the Operating System or OS, that isolates you from direct access to the CPU-cores, memory etc. There are several common OS’s around today - e.g. Windows, macOS, Linux and Android - but they all perform the same basic function: you ask the OS to execute a program, and it then decides if and when to actually run it on a physical CPU-core.
+The Operating System (OS) acts as an intermediary between you and the hardware, managing access to CPU-cores, memory, and other components.
+There are several common OS’s around today - e.g. Windows, macOS, Linux and Android - but they all perform the same basic function: you ask the OS to execute a program, and a component of the OS called the scheduler manages when and on which CPU-core the program is executed.

 ![Diagram of user in relation to computer containing an operating system, processor and memory](images/hero_6d93ece3-84b2-495f-b5c5-0e0f652196ea.png)

 This enables even a single CPU-core machine to appear to be doing more than one thing at once - it will seem to be running dozens of programs at the same time.
-What is actually happening is that the OS is running one program for, say, a hundredth of a second, then stopping that program and running another one for a hundredth of a second, etc. Just like an animation running at many individual frames per second, this gives the illusion of continuous motion.
+What is actually happening is that the OS runs one program, say, for a hundredth of a second, then stops that program and runs another one for a hundredth of a second, etc.
+Just like an animation made up of many individual frames, this gives the illusion of continuous motion.

 ### How the OS exploits many CPU-cores